Xaxis/jquery.php/README.md

 $("#results1").php('strlen', function(data, self) {
 	$(self).append("<br><u style='color: green'>" + data + "</u>");
 }, 'This will be the longest string passed to strlen yet (plus one)!');

-// Perhaps the simplest way of calling your PHP function.
-P.strlen('I am a string.');

 // Calling your function while choosing a new selector context without setting a new callback.
 $("#results2").php('strlen', 'Yet another string!');